 I'm Reuben Brenner-Adams, an Interactive Developer at the Smithsonian Institution in Washington, DC.
 I'm focused on creating games and other interactive digital media for use in Smithsonian Science Education Center curriculum and beyond.
-A recent Game Design & Development BS/MS graduate from the Rochester Institute of Technology, I'm passionate about education, sustainability, and diversity.
-I want to make games that make a difference.
+I'm also a voting member of the International Academy of Digital Arts and Sciences, a voting member of the Academy of Interactive and Visual Arts, a member of the Federal Games Guild, and a board member for the Washington, D.C. chapter of the International Game Developers Association.
 Take a look at my resumé.

 As a game developer, I've gained skills in many different areas.
 Here are some of my specialties: